-Dr. Jiang has designed advanced scalable processes and equipment to generate uniform crystals with consistent controlled properties.
-He has been at VCU since January 2018.
+Dr. Jiang has designed advanced scalable processes and equipment to manufacture uniform crystals and particles with consistent controlled properties.
+He has been at VCU since 2018.

 Industry Expertise (5)